NEUIR/ExpandR/README.md

 bash merge_lora.sh
 ```
 ###  3. Supervised Contrastive Training
+You can download the checkpoint of our trained Contriever directly from [here](https://huggingface.co/yaosijiaaaaa/LLM-QE-Contriever) and use it, or follow the flow below to train it.

 (1) First step: Download the related model

 You need to download [Contriever](https://huggingface.co/facebook/contriever/tree/main) model as the vanilla retriever Model.

 (2) Second step: Construct supervised contrastive training data

 Then you can construct a dataset for supervised training by running this script, which includes generating query expansion using LLM and dividing the dataset.
+Our constructed dataset has been uploaded to [huggingface](https://huggingface.co/datasets/chengpingan/LLM-QE-Retriever-Training-Data).
+You can download and use them directly.
 ```
 bash gen_supervised_data.sh
 ```